Women's 400 metres world record progression

 The first world record in the 400 m for women (athletics) was recognized by the International Amateur Athletics Federation, now known as the World Athletics, in 1957.

 To June 21, 2009, the IAAF has ratified 27 world records in the event.
 Their 2009 record progression list, however, lists 26 records.

 Indoor

 Indoor records are run over two laps of a shorter 200 metres track. "y" indicates marks were set over the 440 yards imperial distance, and an asterisk indicates a record was repeated.
-All records since Kratochvilova's 49.59 in 1982 were ratified by the IAAF.
+All records since Kratochvílová's 49.59 in 1982 were ratified by the IAAF.